Seeing Through The Illusion: Part Two

 Because if you think that karma is coming from another life,

-You would have to believe that this eighth consciousness is permanent and it isn't.
+You would have to believe that this eighth consciousness is permanent,

 But we'll get more into the eighth consciousness next week.